 - 1.5.
-Revenue Metering: An individual billing meter will be installed at TUCO Interchange on the 345 kV line terminal from the IC's substation, which meets the standards: ANSI C12.1 accuracy class 0.2 (3-PT's IEEE C57.13 accuracy class 0.3 and 3-CT's IEEE C57.13 accuracy class 0.15) for full 3-phase 4-wire metering.
+Revenue Metering: An individual billing meter will be installed at Crossroads Switching Station on the 345 kV line terminal from the IC's substation, which meets the standards: ANSI C12.1 accuracy class 0.2 (3-PT's IEEE C57.13 accuracy class 0.3 and 3-CT's IEEE C57.13 accuracy class 0.15) for full 3-phase 4-wire metering.
 There will be two meters per line terminal: one will be primary and the other will be back up, each will have full 4 quadrant metering.
 Pulses out of the primary billing meter will be sent via SCADA to the Transmission Owner's Control Center in Amarillo, Texas. - 1.6.
 Disturbance Monitoring Device: A Disturbance Fault Recorder (DFR), capable of recording faults, swings, and long term trending, will be installed to monitor and record conditions in the substation and on the transmission lines.
 The disturbance equipment shall also be equipped with a GPS time synching clock.
 This equipment will have communication capability with a dedicated communication circuit.
 The disturbance equipment will have its own dedicated communications circuit. - 1.7.
-Remote Terminal Unit (RTU): A new RTU will be utilized with communications for the existing interchange.
+Remote Terminal Unit (RTU): The existing RTU will be utilized with communications for the new switching station.
 A Communication SEL Relay will be installed for relay communications and other functions as required; these costs will be directly assigned to the IC.
-The IC will provide and install an RTU for metering and telemetry at the IC's facility as required by the latest Xcel Energy Interconnection Guidelines. - 1.8.
+The IC will provide and install an RTU for metering and telemetry at the IC's facility as required by the latest Xcel Energy Interconnection Guidelines.

+^b All modifications to SPS facilities will be owned, maintained and operated by SPS.

+1.8.
 Communications: To meet its Communications obligations, the Interconnection Customer shall be responsible for making arrangements with the local phone company to provide a communication circuit as required by the Transmission Owner.
-Transmission Owner equipment may include, but is not limited to the following: relay communication equipment, RTU, and disturbance monitoring equipment at
+Transmission Owner equipment may include, but is not limited to the following: relay communication equipment, RTU, and disturbance monitoring equipment at Crossroads Switching Station.

-&lt;sup>b All modifications to SPS facilities will be owned, maintained and operated by SPS.

-TUCO Interchange.
 Prior to any construction, the IC is required to contact the Transmission Owner substation-engineering department for all communication details and provide detail of the method to be used in communication.